Oreoxmt/oreo.life-v2/website/blog/2024-01-29-implement-website-feedback/2024-01-29-implement-website-feedback.md

 ![img_2.png](writerside_feedback_submit.png)

-After clicking **Sen feedback**, you will notice that a request is sent to the feedback URL `https://www.test.com` with the feedback information in the request payload.
+After clicking **Send feedback**, you will notice that a request is sent to the feedback URL `https://www.test.com` with the feedback information in the request payload.

 ```json
 {